Research

 My research lies in three main areas: arithmetic geometry, number theory and homotopy theory.
 A unifying theme is the theory of algebraic stacks.
 For me, these are essential tools for understanding some of the following topics:

-Arithmetic geometry: covers of curves, wild ramification, étale fundamental groups, formal orbifolds, local-global principle
+• Arithmetic geometry: covers of curves, wild ramification, étale fundamental groups, formal orbifolds, local-global principles;

 One of my main projects is to bring techniques from finite characteristic arithmetic geometry (e.g. Artin-Schreier-Witt theory) into the world of stacks.
 This has opened a number of new research directions, including applications to modular forms and Galois representations.